 That problem will only be solved properly by opening up outer space to colonization, but how can those who do not know why intrinsic value is real value expect to survive without money in outer space?
 They will need a patron.

-Bitcoin has already been cornered by a consortium of corporate interests, basically ‘coercive state edicts’ without the moral constraints that develop in governments.
+Bitcoin has already been cornered by a consortium of corporate interests, basically ‘coercive state edicts’ without the limited moral constraints that develop in governments.

 Many corporate actors have fueled the run up in bitcoin.
 Of course VanEck has covertly bought a large amount of bitcoin before announcing it wants to start a bitcoin fund.